rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-cloning.md

 {{% notice info %}}
 If you want to clone a project within the same project, you must rename the project name.
 {{% /notice %}}
 4. The build creation page appears and allows you to modify the build details.
-For more information about build creation, [click here](/developer-guide/create-software-packages/builds/build-creation).
+For more information about build creation, [click here](/developer-guide/create-software-packages/builds/build-creation).</br>
 5. After reviewing the field details of the build creation pages, click **Next**.
-The build is cloned to the selected project.
+The build is cloned to the selected project